1and1/Dehydrator/README.md

 ## Getting started

 ### Data model
-Install the `Dehydrator` NuGet package in the project holding your data model.
+Install the `Dehydrator.Core` NuGet package in the project holding your data model.
 Make all your entity classes either implement `IEntity` or derive from `Entity`.
 Mark any reference properties you wish to have dehydrated with `[Dehydrate]`.
-You can now use the `.DehydrateReferences()` extension method to dehydrate references down to only their IDs and  and `.ResolveReferences()` to resolve/restore them again.

 If you want to have a property resolved but not dehydrated (e.g., incoming data is dehydrated and needs to be resolved but outgoing data should not be dehydrated) use `[Resolve]` instead.
 Combining `[Dehydrate]` and `[Resolve]` is not necessary since `[Dehydrate]` implies `[Resolve]`.
 To embed an Entity type within another and have the dehydration only start within the inner object annotate the containing property with `[DehydrateReferences]` or `[ResolveReferences]`.

+Install the `Dehydrator` NuGet package in the project performing the data serializatio (usually the frontend/webservice).
+You can now use the `.DehydrateReferences()` extension method to dehydrate references in entities down to only their IDs and  and `.ResolveReferences()` to resolve/restore them again.

 Resolving requires an `IRepositoryFactory`, which represents a storage backend such as a database and provides `IRepository<>` instances for specific entity types.

 ### Entity Framework
 Install the `Dehydrator.EntityFramework` NuGet package in the project you use for database access via Entity Framework.
 This provides `DbRepositoryFactory`, an `IRepositoryFactory` implementation based on Entity Framework's `DbSet`.
+Make sure to make any reference/navigational properties `virtual` to enable Entity Framework's lazy loading feature.

-Use the `DehydratingRepositoryFactory` decorator to wrap your `IRepositoryFactory` implementation (`DbRepositoryFactory` or a custom implementation).
+Use the `DehydratingRepositoryFactory` decorator provided by the `Dehydrator` NuGet package to wrap your `IRepositoryFactory` implementation (`DbRepositoryFactory` or a custom implementation).
 This decorator transparently dehydrates and resolve references when loading and saving entities.

-Make sure to make any reference/navigational properties `virtual` to enable Entity Framework's lazy loading feature.

 ### Unity